SergioPMz/Java-Sudoku-Solver/README.md

 # 🔢 Java Sudoku Solver

-A simple and efficient Sudoku solver implemented in Java.
+A simple and efficient sudoku solver implemented in Java.
 This project supports solving both **decimal (1–9)** and **binary (0–1)** Sudoku puzzles using a backtracking algorithm.

 ## 📌 Features

-- ✅ Solves standard 9x9 decimal Sudoku puzzles
+- ✅ Solves standard 9x9 decimal sudoku puzzles
 - 🔁 Solves binary sudoku puzzles
 - 📦 Selenium library to handle the interaction web-program
 - 🧠 Uses backtracking algorithm for efficient solving
-- 🖥️ Command-line based
+- 🖥️ Console based

 ## 🚀 How to Run